Updated: Jul 6

 This article is Part 3: Food and Cooking

-This refers to how they make the body feel, not the temperature of the food.
+The food energy refers to how the food makes the body feel, not the temperature of the food.
 For example, lettuce is considered cold, so even if you eat hot, cooked lettuce, the energy is still cold.
 Another example: Chinese tea is considered cool even though we drink it hot.
 After drinking the tea, the heat fades quickly and generates cool energy in the body.
-Here is a table to summarize the energy of foods.

-In terms of food effects, we have to look at the five flavors of foods.
+In terms of food effects, we have to look at the five flavors: sour, bitter, sweet, pungent/spicy, and salty.

 Note that different foods in the same category have different levels of strength in effect.
 For example, both ginger and chili peppers are spicy, but chili peppers are much stronger than ginger.
 Hence it is much easier for people to get excess heat symptoms such as canker sores and constipation from eating chili peppers compared to ginger.